Inside: My best tips for Christmas decorating that will make decking the halls easier and more enjoyable!➡

 - To attach garland to the staircase banister.
 I used to use brown pipe cleaners, but I’ve found that zip ties don’t damage my banister and hold so much better.
 I tie ribbon over them to cover.
 Zip ties do the heavy lifting and let the ribbon take the credit.

 - To attach the tree topper bow to the tree.

-- To hang the icicle lights from our iron fencing outside.
+- To hang the icicle Christmas lights from our iron fencing outside.

 - To hang wreaths from our iron fencing and gate.

 - Hang ornaments on the tree.
-To achieve that professionally decorated tree look, attach the ornaments with floral wire right up next to the branch, rather than letting them hang by a string or ribbon.
-You can control the position of the ornament more easily.
-I usually use ornament hooks made with floral wire and wrap those around the branch…saves time cutting floral wire!
+To achieve that professionally decorated look, attach Christmas baubles with floral wire right up next to the tree branches, rather than letting them hang by a string or ribbon.
+It’s an easy way to control the position of ornaments and those fragile ornaments are less likely to slip off of the tree and break.
+I usually use ornament hooks made with floral wire and wrap those around the branch – it saves time cutting floral wire!